 Acute obstructive bronchitis has a favorable prognosis if treated promptly.

-With frequent colds, it is necessary to purchase an inhaler, and if symptoms of bronchial obstruction appear, inhalations should be carried out with a pharmacy saline solution.
+For frequent colds, you need to purchase an inhaler, and if symptoms of bronchial obstruction appear, inhalation with a pharmaceutical saline solution.

-The peak incidence of bronchitis occurs in the spring and autumn.
-At this time, you need to be especially careful about the health of the child, hypothermia should not be allowed, and the number of contacts with older children should be reduced.
+The peak incidence of bronchitis occurs in spring and autumn.
+At this time, you need to be especially careful about the child’s health, avoid hypothermia, and reduce the number of contacts with older children.

 Patients with obstructive bronchitis should try to avoid places where smoking is allowed.
-It is necessary to observe a sleep regimen, perform feasible physical exercises, and be more often in the fresh air.
+It is necessary to observe a sleep schedule, do all possible physical exercise, spend more time in the fresh air.

 Take a test to control your asthma -

-Modern medical recommendations for the preventive treatment of bronchial asthma are reduced to the use of inhaled glucocorticoids.
+Modern medical recommendations for the preventive treatment of bronchial asthma come down to the use of inhaled glucocorticoids.
 The only exception is.
-The first drug in this group of medicines, beclomethasone dipropionate, was introduced into clinical practice back in 1972 and is still relevant to this day due to its cheapness, availability and safety.
+The first drug of this group of medications, beclomethasone dipropionate, was introduced into clinical practice back in 1972 and is still relevant today due to its cheapness, availability and safety.

 Taking glucocorticoids has a strong effect on almost all physiological processes of the body.
-Glucocorticoids are involved in the metabolism of not only proteins, fats and carbohydrates, but also electrolytes.
+Glucocorticoids take part in the metabolism of not only proteins, fats and carbohydrates, but also electrolytes.

-The mechanism of their action is as follows:
+The mechanism of their influence is as follows:

-1. Suppression of asthmatic reactions due to non-specific anti-inflammatory effects.
+1. Suppression of the asthmatic response due to nonspecific anti-inflammatory effects.

 2. Inhibition of antibody production and leukocyte metabolism.